digitalpulp/ballast/README.md

 ### Run `composer robo setup:cloned`
 An interview and automated setup will run and configure much of the project for you.
+**Note:** Testing shows that Composer 1.x does not support interactive scripts.
+If you are still on Composer 1, use `php scripts/robo/BallastRunner.php setup:clone` instead.
+Ahoy commands will be setup as part of this process if you accept the offer to also run `setup:project`, which will enable `ahoy robo` for running other advanced commands.

 ### Set a node version in your custom theme.
 The front-end container expects a `.node-version` file in the theme directory.
 See the [nodenv documentation](https://github.com/nodenv/nodenv#nodenv-local).